yansui85/pymb/README.md

-Tesla
+PYMB
 =====
-A static HTML/CSS prototype based on Bootstrap.
+A prototype for pymb.